-Please direct questions about election procedures or preclearance submissions to the Elections Division of the Office of the Secretary of State at 1-800-252-8683.
+Please direct questions about election procedures or preclearance submissions to the Elections Division of the Texas Secretary of State at 1-800-252-8683.
 Please also contact this division for a calendar for special elections pertaining to Chapter 41.

 Note on Submission to the U.S. Department of Justice